dhalbert/cookiecutter-playground-bundle/README.md

 # CookieCutter Playground Bundle

-**Work in progress (alpha)**

-A helper template for adding project bundles to Adafruit Playground guides.
+Actions workflow demo for creating CircuitPython project bundles to use with "Download Project Bundle" buttons in Adafruit Playground guides.

 The template in this repository is meant to contribute to ongoing discussion about how to add a project bundle download feature to the Adafruit Playground